pwwl/CoCoTsimulator/README.md

 `visualsON` - Mostly deprecated.
 Provides a janky (😄) visual renderer for the location of agents as well as the relative performances of algorithms in nDCF-like accuracy.
+Useful for debugging agent files.
 Default=`false`.

 `rngSeed` - seed for the random number generator.
 Default=`1337`.